Sarosh-Majeed/assignment-1/CC-Assignment 1/README.md

 ### **2. GitHub Assignment 1 Repository (with README and Large Files)**

-In this task, I learned how to upload **large files (more than 100 MB)** using **Git LFS (Large File Storage)**.
+In this task, I learned how to handle and upload **large files (more than 100 MB)** using **Git LFS (Large File Storage)**.
-Normally, GitHub doesn’t allow files larger than 100 MB, but Git LFS helps us store them easily.
+Normally, GitHub does not allow uploading files larger than 100 MB, but Git LFS helps to store them easily.

-I installed **Git LFS** in my repository and added three large files to it (each was more than 100 MB).
-Git LFS saves only a pointer in the main repo while storing the actual big file separately.
+I installed **Git LFS** and tracked three large files in my repository.
+Git LFS keeps only small “pointers” in the main repo while storing actual large files separately.
-After tracking and committing the files, I uploaded them to my **GitHub Assignment 1** repository.

-This made sure all my large files were properly stored and didn’t cause upload errors.
+After tracking, committing, and pushing them, the upload worked successfully.

+This showed that I correctly used **Git LFS** to handle large files.

 🔗 **Repository Link:**
 [GitHub Assignment 1 Repository](https://github.com/Sarosh-Majeed/assignment-1)